Who is eligible to participate in Ag PTECH?

 Ag PTECH seeks to redefine secondary education with a project-based learning curriculum that focuses on skills in nine career clusters — agricultural business, agricultural science, agricultural engineering technology focused on power machinery, animal industry, biological technology, culinary arts, environmental studies, sustainable crop production, and fisheries and wildlife technologies.

 Ag PTECH looks and function more like a hybrid between college and the workplace.
-The 4- to 6-year sequence emphasizes individualized pathways to completion, workplace experiences, mentorship, in-depth learning and real-world experiences.
+It emphasizes individualized pathways to completion, workplace experiences, mentorship, in-depth learning and real-world experiences with an agriculture focus.

 An education/business partnership